MIHAELA MARTIN | Violin

 FRANS HELMERSON | Cello

 The Michelangelo Quartet was formed in 2002 by musicians distinguished as soloists, chamber musicians and teachers, sharing a desire to play together the greatest repertoire of all.
-Mihaela Martin from Romania, Russian-born Daniel Austrich, Japanese-born Nobuko Imai and Frans Helmerson from Sweden have each won many prizes at international competitions and have worked with artists including Martha Argerich, Yuri Bashmet, Elisabeth Leonskaja, Itzhak Perlman and Sir András Schiff.
+Mihaela Martin from Romania, Conrad Muck from Germany, Japanese-born Nobuko Imai and Frans Helmerson from Sweden have each won many prizes at international competitions and have worked with artists including Martha Argerich, Yuri Bashmet, Elisabeth Leonskaja, Itzhak Perlman and Sir András Schiff.

 Together they bring to the string quartet repertoire a wealth of experience and wisdom as well as the benefit of many years of music-making at the highest level.

 Mihaela Martin was the first ever winner of the Indianapolis International Violin Competition and teaches at the Barenboim Said Academy in Berlin.
-Daniel Austrich won prizes at the Sarasate and the Paganini International Competitions and teaches in Germany.
+Conrad Muck has led both the Petersen and Leipzig String Quartets and is well known as a soloist, chamber musician, teacher and jurist.
 Nobuko Imai is one of the most distinguished violists of today, holding professorships in Amsterdam and Madrid.
 Frans Helmerson combines his love of solo and chamber music with his career as a teacher, holding positions at the Kronberg Academy and the Barenboim Said Academy.
 All are established concert soloists and bring their wide-ranging musical experiences to enrich their chamber music performances and their audiences.